facebookexperimental/Robyn/README.md

-# FB NextGen MMM beta R script, v19

-2020-04-29
+# Robyn MMM Open Source Project

+2021-03-03

 ###### How To Start

-The following files are contained in the zip:

-Four .R script files:
+There are three .R script files:

-- fb_nextgen_mmm_v19.exec.R # you only need this script to execute, it calls the other 3 scripts
+- fb_robyn.exec.R # you only need this script to execute, it calls the other 2 scripts
-- fb_nextgen_mmm_v19.func.R # this contains all major functions and data preparation
+- fb_robyn.func.R # this contains feature engineering, modelling functions and plotting
-- fb_nextgen_mmm_v19.plot.R # this contains all plot functions
-- fb_nextgen_mmm_v19.bayes.R # this contains adapted functions from the library parBayesianOptimization
+- fb_robyn.optm.R # this contains the budget allocator and plotting

 Two .csv files: